Guru Nanak Home for Handicapped Children

 Guru Nanak Home for Handicapped Children (GNH) is a charitable home for handicapped children in Ranchi, India.
 It was founded by Ishar Singh Chopra.

-About
+Description

 This Institution was established in February 1970 to commemorate 500th Birth Anniversary (1469-1969) of Saheb Shri Guru Nanak Dev Jee.
 It is managed by a board of trustees.
 This Institution is dedicated to the service of humanity without distinction of caste, creed, religion or sex.